What is unmetering and how does it work?

 • ELIGIBILITY CRITERIA

 NBN satellite services are designed to provide internet services to homes and businesses that fall outside of the fixed line and fixed wireless areas in Australia and its external territories.
-The new NBN satellite (LTSS/Skymuster) will reach around 240,000 homes and businesses residing in the most isolated parts of Australia, including the outback and remote offshore territories.
+The new NBN satellite (LTSS/Skymuster) will reach homes and businesses residing in the most isolated parts of Australia, including the outback and remote offshore territories.
 Homes and businesses must be within the satellite footprint.

 NBN have allowed for additional capacity in case of more subscribers than expected.
 A second satellite (launched in October 2016) offers future capacity cover.
 The Sky Muster Satellites have a life span of around 16 years.